beichenzbc/Supernet-shifting/README.md

 # Supernet-shifting

 ## Introduction
-The official code for CVPR2024 paper **Boosting Order-Preserving and Transferability for Neural Architecture Search: a Joint Architecture Refined Search and Fine-tuning Approach**
+The official code for **Boosting Order-Preserving and Transferability for Neural Architecture Search: a Joint Architecture Refined Search and Fine-tuning Approach** (accepted by **CVPR2024**)